kadu-v/berrylite-micro/README.md

 [![build](https://github.com/kadu-v/berrylite/actions/workflows/rust.yml/badge.svg?branch=develop)](https://github.com/kadu-v/berrylite/actions/workflows/rust.yml)

 BerryLite Micro is the interpreter of TensorFlow model implemented  entirely in Rust.
-The interpreter is to execute [TensorFlow Lite](https://www.tensorflow.org/lite) models on micro controller, and provides APIs similar with [TensorFlow Micro](https://www.tensorflow.org/lite/microcontrollers)'s APIs.
+The interpreter is to execute [TensorFlow Lite](https://www.tensorflow.org/lite) models on micro controllers, and provides APIs similar with [TensorFlow Micro](https://www.tensorflow.org/lite/microcontrollers)'s APIs.

 ## How to use
-You add the following code to your `Cargo.toml`.
+You should add the following code to your `Cargo.toml`.
 ```toml
 berrylite = { git = "git@github.com:kadu-v/berrylite.git" }
 ```